 I want to throw off the burden of other people’s opinions or choices.
 I want to freely offer love and compassion even if they turn around to bite me later.
 To share my story whether others listen or not.
 To simply sow what I have need of myself in this life.
 What I have need of today.

 I want to live now.
 Awake and aware.
 To breathe deeply and hug long.
 To linger and connect.
-To take joy in the simple things of this daily, ordinary, beautiful existence.
+To take joy in the simple things of this daily, ordinary, beautiful life.

 To rest assured that if today is my last I will have really lived.